ojaskula/Flask_lab/README.md

 # Flask_lab

-Simple web program for managing library data (books, users) created in flask.
+Simple web app for managing library data (books, users) created in flask library for python.
 The program allows to add a new user, login, logout, add book, edit book, delete book.